 This home décor and specialty gift shop features locally made goods and artisan fare any avid home decorator will love.
 Whether you’re looking for a one-of-a-kind piece to add some character to your home or the perfect gift, Tin Cottage has it.
 The store also allows leashed dogs inside, so you can bring your pup along while shopping.

-This massive half-mile long bridge spans the Tennessee River, connecting downtown Chattanooga and North Shore.
+This massive half-mile pedestrian bridge spans the Tennessee River, connecting downtown Chattanooga and North Shore.
 The bridge is pet-friendly, so you and your dog can stroll across it to take in the views and people watch.
-As a bonus, there are plenty of places on both sides to grab a treat — our favorite is Clumpies Ice Cream Co., right off Coolidge Park on the bridge’s north side.
+As a bonus, there are plenty of places on both sides to grab a treat like at Clumpies Ice Cream Co., right off Coolidge Park on the bridge’s north side.

 One of Chattanooga’s biggest outdoor attractions, there’s so much to explore in Rock City.
 You can see seven states from the top of Lover’s Leap, a picturesque lookout point jutting out from the side of Lookout Mountain.
 In addition to some amazing views, there’s also Fairyland Caverns, where you can see artists’ renditions of classic children’s tales throughout the caves.
 Pets of all kinds are welcome here — and Rock City even serves doggie treats from local company Nooga Paws.